ErikV88/AppSwitcherPlussPluss/README.md

 ###Milestone Beta

-Planned exit criteria (When we publish the beta) is 15.3.2017
+Planned exit criteria (when we publish the beta) is 15.3.2017

 Enter criteria: